iotaledger/ixi/README.md

   // the name under which your IXI will appear
   "name": "Example.ixi",

-  // your IXI module class, must be in package 'org.iota.ict.ixi' "main_class": "org.iota.ict.ixi.Module",
+  // your IXI module class with package prefix "main_class": "my.package.MyModule",

   // Describe your module in 2-3 sentences.
   "description": "This module allows you to ...",